Top

 What did it take to develop boostDM?

-boostDM has come about as a result of a multidisciplinary effort contributed by a team of scientists and engineers in differents areas of expertise: 1) conceptualizing, implementing and testing the learning strategy; 2) conducting validation analyses; 3) processing the data provided by IntOGen; 4) implementing the workflow; 5) implementing the website; 6) preparing the accompanying figures and documentation; 7) maintaining the HPC infrastructure to carry out all the tests and analyses; 8) following-up, putting ideas together and discussing the most suitable analyses and steps forward; 9) coordinating the team efforts.
+boostDM has come about from a collaboration of scientists and engineers in different areas of expertise.
+The main contributions can be enumerated as: 1) conceptualizing, implementing and testing the learning strategy; 2) conducting validation and benchmark analyses; 3) processing the data provided by IntOGen; 4) implementing the bioinformatic pipeline; 5) implementing the website; 6) preparing the accompanying figures and documentation; 7) maintaining the HPC infrastructure to carry out all the tests and analyses; 8) following-up, putting ideas together and discussing the most suitable analyses and steps forward; 9) coordinating the team efforts.

 Who contributed to boostDM?

 boostDM is a team effort from the Biomedical Genomics lab (https://bbglab.irbbarcelona.org/) at the Institute for Research in Biomedicine (IRB Barcelona).
-Ferran Muiños, Francisco Martinez-Jimenez, Oriol Pich, Abel Gonzalez-Perez and Nuria Lopez-Bigas led the main conceptualization, development and validation of the method.
-We acknowledge technical contributions to the development of boostDM by Iker Reyes-Salazar, Loris Mularoni, Electra Tapanari and Claudia Arnedo-Pac.
-We also acknowledge the contributions of Miguel L. Grau, David Martínez Millán and Iker Reyes-Salazar in the development of this website.
+Ferran Muiños, Francisco Martinez-Jimenez, Oriol Pich, Abel Gonzalez-Perez and Nuria Lopez-Bigas led the main conceptualization, development and validation of the first release.

 Usability Questions